 Inscription of the Island (copper alloys with patina treatment, 250x500x300 cm, 2016)

-This sculpture first greets as you enter Singapore Art Museum’s compound; a massive cast bronze replica of a left hand – a version perhaps, of Philistine warrior Goliath’s surviving limb.
+This sculpture first greets you as you enter the Singapore Art Museum’s compound; a massive cast bronze replica of a left hand – a version perhaps, of Philistine warrior Goliath’s surviving limb.
 The rest of him is presumably buried deep deep underground.
 Singaporean Lim So Ngee embraces an attitude to sculpture that is acutely personal and with a view to re-engage and fuse traditional hand skills with life involvements.
 In this fecund work, the artist observes, “Legends talk of a colossal statue standing on the edge of an island reaching for the heavens.
 It acts as a guide for ships out at sea, a beacon for wanderers.
 He falls one day, and with this demise, took all light with him.
 To bury him fully was an impossible task, and after a thousand years, only a hand remained visible.”
 Lim implores us to lengthen our sense of the past further than what was written in historical texts.

 Tan Zi Hao